-- The brick materials used in the façade compliments with its original design.
+- The brick materials used in the façade complement its original design.

-- Natural lighting and ventilation are evenly design throughout the buildings, energy efficiency is a key asset, the passive design concept surfaces.
+- Natural lighting and ventilation are even designed throughout the buildings, energy efficiency is a key asset, of the passive design concept surfaces.

 Passive Design Strategies

-- Making advantage of the natural heat, light and ventilation in orienting the building to the maximum advantage flow of light, heat and air.
+- Take advantage of the natural heat, light, and ventilation in orienting the building to the maximum advantage flow of light, heat, and air.

 Old Oil Tank Chambers at Tate Modern

-- Two large chambers used to house the oil that ran the turbines of power station turned this into entertainment area and an auditorium.
+- Two large chambers used to house the oil that ran the turbines of the power station turned this into an entertainment area and an auditorium.

-- Previously electricity is the one generating this tanks, but for now it generates creative energy for the artists and audiences.
+- Previously electricity was the one generating these tanks, but for now, it generates creative energy for the artists and audiences.

 Old Swan Brewery